 6. Fresh Mozzarella and Tomato

 Fresh mozzarella is a light and tasty source of protein which is necessary for energy and muscle health.
-It prevents gout, breast cancer, metabolic syndrome and because it is a source of calcium promotes bone health.
-Mozzarella comes from Naples, Italy and was originally made from the milk of water buffaloes.
+It prevents gout, breast cancer, metabolic syndrome, and because it is a source of calcium that promotes bone health.
+Mozzarella comes from Naples, Italy, and was originally made from the milk of water buffaloes.

 “Here’s a sandwich for members of the sandwich generation: A whole-wheat baguette topped with fresh mozzarella cheese, arugula, a slice of ripe tomato and a drizzle of extra-virgin olive oil.
 Eat one regularly—instead of, say, a cheeseburger—and it just might cut your risk of heart attack, stroke and other “cardiac events” by 30%”